 - Fellowships that foster and develop young leaders in international affairs and public diplomacy.
 To learn more about the fellowship programs, please visit the Leadership Development page.

-- Ambassadors Roundtables, which allow members to engage in off-the-record, meaningful dialogues with foreign Chiefs of Mission currently accredited to the White House.
+- Ambassadors’ Roundtables and the “Taste of Diplomacy” series, which allow members to engage in off-the-record, meaningful dialogues with foreign Chiefs of Mission currently accredited to the White House.

 - Overseas Fact-finding Missions to enhance international relations and investigate the opportunities and challenges beyond our borders that generally cannot be gained through normal media channels.